-We anticipate, based on our currently proposed plans and assumptions relating to our operations (including the timetable of, costs and expenses associated with our continued operations), that our current cash position will more likely than not be sufficient to satisfy our operations and capital requirements until September 2004.
+We anticipate, based on our currently proposed plans and assumptions relating to our operations (including the timetable of, costs and expenses associated with our continued operations), that our current cash position will more likely than not be sufficient to satisfy our operations and capital requirements through December 2004.
 There can be no assurance, however, that such funds will not be expended prior thereto.
-In the event our plans change, or our assumptions change or prove to be inaccurate (due to unanticipated expenses, difficulties, delays or otherwise), we could have insufficient funds to support licensing opportunities for our patented technologies.
+In the event our plans change, or our assumptions change or prove to be inaccurate (due to unanticipated expenses, difficulties, delays or otherwise), we could have insufficient funds to support our operations prior to January 2005.
+We are currently pursuing licensing opportunities for our patented technologies.
 However, to date we have not entered into any such licensing arrangements.
 In addition, even if we consummate licensing arrangements, such agreements may not result in sufficient cash to support our operations or achieve material revenues or profitability.
-Since we do not anticipate material revenues from our licensing business in the near term, we intend to make efforts to raise capital during the second or third quarter of 2004 to continue to fund our operations.
+We intend to attempt to raise capital during the third or fourth quarter of 2004 to continue to fund our operations.
 We have no current arrangements with respect to any additional financing.
 Consequently, there can be no assurance that any additional financing will be available to the Company when needed, on commercially reasonable terms or at all.
 Our inability to consummate licensing arrangements and derive revenues therefrom on a timely basis or obtain additional financing when needed would have a material adverse effect on the Company, requiring us to curtail or possibly cease our operations.
 In addition, any additional equity financing may involve substantial dilution to the interests of our then existing stockholders.